Licking Hitler: Factual basis

 Hare's immediate inspiration for the work was a chance encounter with Sefton Delmer, a former adviser to Winston Churchill and wartime broadcaster to Germany from Soldatensender Calais.
-Delmer's book Black Boomerang provided the factual basis for the play; but, using the same techniques he was to develop for his later verbatim theatre pieces such as The Permanent Way, Hare travelled Britain interviewing former propagandists and broadcasters to enhance his script.
+Delmer's book Black Boomerang provided the factual basis for the play.
+The character John Fennel's pragmatic attitude to lying when necessary was based on the methods of Richard Crossman, head of the German section of the Political Warfare Executive.
+Using the same technique Hare was to develop for his later "verbatim theatre" pieces, such as The Permanent Way, he travelled Britain interviewing former propagandists and broadcasters to enhance his script.